RoboSense-LiDAR/rslidar_sdk/README.md

 - Method2 ------ Download directly

 Since the zip file does not include submodule information, user need to download the driver core --- *rs_driver* manually (https://github.com/RoboSense-LiDAR/rs_driver).
 Then unzip the rs_driver under the path */rslidar_sdk/src*.
-Delete the original *rs_driver* folder, and rename the folder you just unzip *rs_driver-XXXX* to *rs_driver*.
+Delete the original empty *rs_driver* folder, and rename the folder you just unzip *rs_driver-XXXX* to *rs_driver*.